E1evenJ/ng2-bs-dialogs-creator/README.md

-#Intro
+# Intro

 `ng2-bs-dialogs-creator` is a utility that helps developers to show [Boostrap 3.* modals](http://getbootstrap.com/javascript/#modals) using [Angular2](https://angular.io).
 Bootstrap modals works better if you append them as close as you can to the `body` element.
-Given a `Component` `Type`, this library let you instantiate a dialog from code and it automatically appends the component to a specific dialog container.
-You have the control over the dialog container, so you can put it where ever you want.
+Given a `Component` `Type`, this library let you instantiate a dialog from code (without declaring it in the template) and it automatically appends the component to a specific dialogs-container.
+You have the control over the dialogs-container, so you can put it where ever you want.
 It is suggested to put it as close as you can to the `body` element.

-This library is in beta, so if you have any suggestions please contact us.
+This library is in beta, so if you have any suggestion please contact us.
 Thanks!

+In the [repository](https://github.com/MasDevProject/ng2-bs-dialogs-creator.git) you can find a complete example with 2 dialogs.

-#How to use it
+# How to use it

-##Download
+## Download

 Use `npm` to download tha library.
 ```